Gene name: Solute carrier family 15 member 2 (SLC15A2)

 Function, physiology, and clinically significant polymorphisms

-PEPT2 is a sodium-independent symporter, or cotransporter, which catalyzes the electrogenic uphill transport of L-enantiomers of di- and tri-peptides in a sequence-independent manner.
+PEPT2 (most recently reviewed by ) is a sodium-independent symporter, or cotransporter, which catalyzes the electrogenic uphill transport of L-enantiomers of di- and tripeptides in a sequence-independent manner.
 Peptide translocation is coupled with the movement of H+, and the transmembrane electrochemical proton gradient provides the driving force.

-The best understood physiological role of PEPT2 is the reabsorption of di- and tripeptides from the glomerlular filtrate.
-PEPT2 is also important in the reabsorption of peptide-like drugs (e.g. aminocephalosporins, ACE inhibitor prodrugs, antiviral nucleoside prodrugs), and endogenous non-dietary peptides (e.g. 5-aminolevulinic acid, carnosine).
+The best-understood physiological role of PEPT2 is the reabsorption of di- and tripeptides from the glomerular filtrate.
+PEPT2 is also important in the reabsorption of peptide-like drugs (e.g. aminocephalosporins, ACE inhibitor prodrugs, antiviral nucleoside prodrugs) and endogenous non-dietary peptides (e.g. 5-aminolevulinic acid, carnosine).

 The physiological significance of PEPT2 in other tissues has mainly been studied in preclinical models.
-Pept2 knockout mice appear phenotypically normal, but show diminished capacity for renal reabsorption of di- and tri- peptides, and diminished uptake of Gly-Sar through the choroid plexus [9, 10].
+Pept2 knockout mice appear phenotypically normal, but show diminished capacity for renal reabsorption of di- and tri- peptides, and diminished uptake of Gly-Sar through the choroid plexus [6, 7].
+A study in mice showed that PEPT2 ablation considerably increased the brain extracellular fluid and cerebrospinal fluid levels of the β-lactam antibiotic cefadroxil .
 In rat astroglia-rich primary cultures and a neuroendocrine cell line, Pept2-mediated uptake of Cys-Gly was demonstrated, implying a role for Pept2 in signal transmission and redox homeostasis in the brain .
 In addition, in rat choroid plexus primary cultures, the active uptake of brain-derived peptides was shown.
-Therefore, Pept2 may play a role in the active clearance of peptide compounds from the CSF into the choroid plexus [8,1].
+Therefore, Pept2 may play a role in the active clearance of peptide compounds from the CSF into the choroid plexus ,.
 In a bovine mammary gland cell model, Pept2 mRNA levels varied with lactogenic hormone levels, suggesting Pept2 involvement in milk formation .
 In an ex vivo human lung study, uptake of a model PEPT2 substrate from the airway lining fluid into lung epithelial cells was demonstrated , implying a role for this transporter in facilitating pulmonary absorption of inhaled peptide-based drugs.

 As DDIs are not reported or anticipated, there are no recommendations for PEPT2 transporter investigation in either the FDA or EMA guidance.